opennms-forge/onms-k8s-poc/README.md

   WebUI servers are stateless, so they don't need configuration life-cycle management.

 ## Run in the cloud

+The following assumes that you already have an AKS or GKE cluster up and running, and `kubectl` is correctly configured on your machine to access the cluster.
+At a minimum, it should have three instances with 4 Cores and 16GB of RAM.

 For testing purposes, initialize the test dependencies: